eoinkelly/notes/elixir/escript.md

   compiled and packages them inside an escript.
 * the escript file is a pkzip file with a short text header
 * `unzip` command works on it
-    * it unzips to a bunch of `elixir_*.beam` files and a afew `*.app` files
+    * it unzips to a bunch of `elixir_*.beam` files and a few `*.app` files
     * `.app` files are text and contain what seems like a text representation of an elixir map that shows the metadata and dependencies of the app.

 ```
 $ head ./some_escript_built_with_mix